 This was a fun experiment.
 My former colleagues and I wanted to create a beer that would represent each of us in one recipe.
-So we chose a grain bill and a Belgian yeast to represent our resident Belgian; hops with mint and lime aromas to represent our resident Cuban and Peruvian, a wit style for the white guys on the team.
+So we chose a grain bill and a Belgian yeast to represent our resident Belgian; hops with mint and lime aromas to represent our resident Cuban and Peruvian, a wit style for the rest of the team.
 Designed for easy sipping on a hot patio, it can double as a beer cocktail base.
 Why not toss in some mint leaves and a dash of white rum?

 - Bring 10.5 litres of water to a temperature of 158°F. Add your grains and give everything a good stir until the whole thing looks a bit like oatmeal.
 Shut off the heat, cover with a lid, and let it steep at 152°F for 75 minutes.